 3. Make Your Site Mobile Friendly

-According to Mary Meeker's “State of Mobile Marketing” report, there are more than 2.8 billion Internet users.
+According to The Next Web's Digital Trends report, there are more than 4.39 billion Internet users.
 One of these global trends is mobile access, which has finally reached a tipping point.
-There are now more people accessing the Internet via mobile devices than desktop devices – 51 percent via mobile and only 42 percent via desktop.
+There are now more people accessing the Internet via mobile devices than desktop devices – 5.11 billion unique mobile users worldwide.

-In addition, Google recently announced a new algorithm change and that the mobile friendliness of websites would be factored into how it ranks a website in its search engines.
-If you want to keep your users engaged, it only makes sense to ensure that the 51 percent of browsers accessing your site via mobile devices can view your site and navigate through different areas easily.
+In addition, Google recently announced a new algorithm change and that the mobile-friendliness of websites would be factored into how it ranks a website in its search engines.
+If you want to keep your users engaged, it only makes sense to ensure your site is able to be viewed and easily navigated via mobile devices.

 4. Have a Social Media Presence